Category

 English, Spanish

-The ParentChild+ One-on-One (Core) Model promotes parent-child interactions and positive parenting practices to enhance children’s cognitive and social-emotional development through intensive home visiting that prepares participants for pre-k and kindergarten.
-The Core model enhances adult-child interaction, increases child social-emotional and early language and literacy skills, builds the skills necessary for school readiness, and helps parents/caregivers maintain a positive learning environment at home.
+ParentChild+ One-on-One (formerly known as ParentChild+ Core) is an intensive home-visiting model that promotes parent-child interactions and positive parenting practices to enhance children’s cognitive and social-emotional development and prepares participants for pre-k and kindergarten.
+ParentChild+ One-on-One enhances adult-child interaction, increases child social-emotional and early language and literacy skills, builds the skills necessary for school readiness, and helps parents/caregivers maintain a positive learning environment at home.

 English, Spanish